Tiggilyboo/website/content/blog/series/Camper-Power-Monitoring/part-1.md

 ## What's next?

-- Continue finding where oh where the holding register address blocks are in the LFP100S'.
+- Continue finding where oh where the holding register address blocks are in the LFP100S', specifically the state of charge in percentage or an Amp Hour remaining figure!
 - Show some screenshots of the working unit, showcase some of the UI, and interface choices.

 So with that scatter plot of a blog entry, I leave you with a topgear sounding bombshell...